Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1041.
 Compliance Plan.

-• (b) The payroll records of all covered employers other than the Band shall be submitted to the director within thirty (30) days of his or her request.
-Any covered employer required to submit a certified payroll pursuant to federal law under the Davis-Bacon Act shall submit a copy of this certified payroll record to the director.
+• (d) The payroll records of all covered employers other than the Band shall be submitted to the TERO Director within 30 business days of his or her request.
+Any covered employer required to submit a certified payroll pursuant to federal law under the Davis-Bacon Act shall submit a copy of this certified payroll record to the TERO Director.

-• (c) All covered employers other than the Band are required to report relevant changes regarding their employees and employment positions to the director when they submit the payroll records to the director under subsection (b) of this section, including but not limited to new positions, terminations, layoffs, promotions, and retirements.
+• (e) All covered employers other than the Band are required to report relevant changes regarding their employees and employment positions to the TERO Director when they submit the payroll records to the Director under subsection (d) of this section, including but not limited to new positions, terminations, layoffs, promotions, and retirements.

 Historical and Statutory Notes